 The United States Department of Agriculture recommend that adults eat at least 1.5 to 2 cups per day of fruit and 2–3 cups per day of vegetables.
-According to another study by the Centers for Disease Control and Prevention (CDC), only around 1 in 10 adults meet these guidelines.
+According to another study by the Centers for Disease Control and Prevention (CDC), only around

 The global impact of inadequate nutrition

 Now, a new study — the results of which the researchers presented at Nutrition 2019, the American Society for Nutrition annual meeting in Baltimore, MD — suggests that a low fruit intake can cause 1 in 7 deaths from heart disease, and that a low vegetable intake can cause 1 in 12 deaths from heart disease.